bigchuch/darey.io/Devops/03 Linux/02-basic-linux-commands/README.md

-# linux Commands Deep Dive
+# Linux Commands Deep Dive

-**Now that you a client terminal and have acceded your remove server, what next?**
+**Now that you have a client terminal and have accessed your remote server, what next?**
-For the nexxt couple of porjects, you will learn a lot about linux commands, thereitw time to get your hands dirty.
+For the next couple of projects, you will learn a lot about Linux commands, so it's time to get your hands dirty.

-## what is a linux Command?
+## What is a Linux Command?

-A Linux command refers to a progam or utility that runs in the command-line interface (CLI).
+A Linux command refers to a program or utility that runs in the command-line interface (CLI).
 The CLI is a text-based environment where you interact with the system by typing commands and receiving output.

-Linux commands are executed by entering text into the terminal and pressing enter.
-These command enable you to perform a wide range of tasks, from managing files and directories to running programs and configuring the system, and more.
+Linux commands are executed by entering text into the terminal and pressing Enter.
+These commands enable you to perform a wide range of tasks, from managing files and directories to running programs and configuring the system.

+### Basic Command Structure

 The general syntax of a Linux command is as follows:
 ```